gazebosim/sdf_tutorials/nesting/proposal.md

 The goal here here is to keep things simple from a parsing perspective, especially for using model-absolute coordinate specification.

+### Guiding Motivation: Make Your Model an "API"

+*TODO(eric): I want to present this, but can't think of a better location.*

+As such, you should consider levels of abstraction; use frames frequently, especially for mounting points.
+If that mounting point physically moves at some point, you update your model, and any downstream references can be left untouched.

+*TODO(eric): For the abstraction argument, //joint/parent and //joint/child
+should really be able to refer to a frame - then a frame can be used completely for abstraction!*

+If you need to use intermediate frames that are not intended to be used for public consumption, please prefix them with a single `_`, like Python.

 ### Positive Example